saveenr/usql-tutorial/ch06/built-in-extractors.md

      USING Extractors.Csv( encoding: Encoding.[ASCII] );
 ```

-These are the supported encodings:
+These are the supported text encodings:

 ```
 Encoding.[ASCII]